nsujumnong/AE5222/README.md

 # AE5222
-The repository contains the work for AE5222 Optimal Control course
+The repository contains the work for AE5222 Optimal Control course.
+Mostly homeowork.